Skip to contents

 targets

-A vector of target population mean values for each baseline covariate.
-The resulting weights will yield sample means within tols/2 units of the target values for each covariate.
-If NULL or all NA, estimand will be used to determine targets.
-Otherwise, estimand is ignored.
+a vector of target population mean values for each covariate.
+The resulting weights will yield sample means within tols units of the target values for each covariate.
 If any target values are NA, the corresponding variable will not be targeted and its weighted mean will be wherever the weights yield the smallest variance.
+To ensure the weighted mean for a covariate is equal to its unweighted mean (i.e., so that its original mean is its target mean), its original mean must be supplied as a target.
+For factor variables, a target value must be specified for each level of the factor, and these values must add up to 1.
 Can also be the output of a call to process_targets().
-See Details.

 s.weights

-A vector of sampling weights or the name of a variable in data that contains sampling weights.
+a vector of sampling weights.
+For optweight(), can also be the name of a variable in data that contains sampling weights.

 b.weights

-A vector of base weights or the name of a variable in data that contains base weights.
+a vector of base weights.
 If supplied, the desired norm of the distance between the estimated weights and the base weights is minimized.
+For optweight(), can also the name of a variable in data that contains base weights.

 norm

 character; a string containing the name of the norm corresponding to the objective function to minimize.
 Allowable options include "l1" for the L1 norm, "l2" for the L2 norm (the default), "linf" for the L\(\infty\) norm, "entropy" for the negative entropy, and "log" for the sum of the logs.
-See optweight.fit() for details.
+See Details.

 verbose